Bayern held by Freiburg at home, Dortmund wins in Bundesliga

 Hendrik Weydandt equalized with 20 minutes remaining but Breel Embolo replied straight away for Schalke and Uth finally scored late to seal the 3-1 win.

-Also, Bayer Leverkusen's revival was cut short in a 4-1 defeat at home to Hoffenheim, and promoted Nuremberg drew 2-2 at Augsburg.
+Also, Bayer Leverkusen's revival was cut short in losing to Hoffenheim 4-1 at home, and promoted Nuremberg drew at Augsburg 2-2.

+Timo Werner scored twice to help Leipzig win at Hertha Berlin 3-0.

 More AP Bundesliga coverage: https://apnews.com/tag/Bundesliga and https://twitter.com/AP_Sports